vik2982/spring-cloud-kubernetes/readme.md

 You can create more databases via mongo express but you will need to assign users to the newly created database - https://www.mongodb.com/docs/manual/tutorial/create-users/.
 Open interactive terminal in the mongo pod and then you can execute the commands

 #### GKE

+Do `kubectl get service` and see the mongo-express-service.
+Mongo express is accessible at `http://{service_external_ip):8081` (where 8081 is defined as the service port)

-Ensure you have a firewall rule to allow ingress to the node on port 30000 - `gcloud compute firewall-rules create test-node-port --allow tcp:30000`
+You can also change the type of the service in mongo-express.yaml to LoadBalancer when using GKE.
+In which case ensure you have a firewall rule to allow ingress to the node on port 30000 - `gcloud compute firewall-rules create test-node-port --allow tcp:30000`
 Do `kubectl get node -o wide` and see the external ip address of the node - Mongo express is accessible at `http://{node_external_ip):30000`  If you have multiple nodes you can use any node as services span nodes.

-You can also change the type of the service in mongo-express.yaml to LoadBalancer when using GKE.
-In which case do `kubectl get service` and see the mongo-express-service.
-Mongo express is accessible at `http://{service_external_ip):8081` (where 8081 is defined as the service port)
+NOTE: to use nodeport your cluster must be non private which is not advisable.

 ### Build and deploy microservices
 1. `mvn clean package` - In root folder this will build both modules employee and department